mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 1. Fu, Daniel Yang, Mayee F. Chen, Michael Zhang, Kayvon Fatahalian, and Christopher Ré.
 "The Details Matter: Preventing Class Collapse in Supervised Contrastive Learning."
 (2021).

      - modification to supervised contrastive (SupCon) loss that prevents class collapse (keeps strata) by uniformly pulling apart individual points from the same class.
        - SupCon losses information. (collapse the strata information), not good for the downstream tasks.
          - Enforces one embedding per class: a regular simplex inscribed in hypersphere.
        - Proposes L_{spread} loss [a slight modification of L_{sc}] to preserve the strata in embedding space.

      - Hypothesis: Rarer and distinct strata are further away from common strata. (nice idea, in a unsupervised setup what is even important??) : has entropy flavour.

      - <embed src="https://mxahan.github.io/PDF_files/Details_matter_supcon.pdf" width="100%" height="850px"/>

 1. Shah, Anshul, Suvrit Sra, Rama Chellappa, and Anoop Cherian.
 "Max-Margin Contrastive Learning." arXiv preprint arXiv:2112.11450 (2021).

       - Addresses the slow convergence of contrastive methods (uses SVM objective)
         - by selecting negative examples using SVM methods (maximizes the boundary)

           - TP: simplification of SVM for alleviating computations and maximizing boundaries for hard negatives (MMCL)
             - Essentially a hard-negative mining problem!! (quality over quantity)

           - TP: Propose to separate the embedding using powerful SVM classifier.
             - One vs all fashion detection!!!

       - Experiment with vision, video, S3D network, tanh kernel.

       - <embed src="https://mxahan.github.io/PDF_files/MM_CL.pdf" width="100%" height="850px"/>

 1. Bardes, Adrien, Jean Ponce, and Yann LeCun.
 "Vicreg: Variance-invariance-covariance regularization for self-supervised learning." arXiv preprint arXiv:2105.04906 (2021).

       - TP: Variance-Invariance-Covariance Regularization (how to avoid collapse)
         - Applies two regularization term separately with the embeddings : term (1) maintains the variance of each embedding dimension above a threshold, term (2) decorrelates each pair of variables.
         - Key contribution: Loss function (triple objective)

       - Related works: prevent collapse by i) Contrastive methods / vector quantization (Simclr, MoCo, memory bank, etc) , ii) Information maximization (prevents information collapse).

       - Great intuition however, requires good sampling. [invariant mean between embeddings, variance of embeddings over a batch > th, covariance between a pair in batches &#8594; 0]

       - Requires asymmetric stop gradient (no weight sharing between two branches: allow mutlimodal)

       - As always interesting related work section. [related to decorrelation of barlow twin]

       - Network setup: Encoder and Expander [(1) eliminate the information by which the two representations differ, (2) expand the dimension in a non-linear fashion so that decorrelating the embedding variables will reduce the dependencies (not just the correlations) between the variables of the representation vector]

       - <embed src="https://mxahan.github.io/PDF_files/vICReg.pdf" width="100%" height="850px"/>

 1. Ayush, Kumar, Burak Uzkent, Chenlin Meng, Kumar Tanmay, Marshall Burke, David Lobell, and Stefano Ermon.
 "Geography-aware self-supervised learning."
 In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 10181-10190.
 2021.

       - training methods that exploit the spatio-temporal structure (!) of remote sensing data (!!). [application to satellite dataset]
         - [requires specialized dataset]: spatially aligned images over time to construct temporal positive pairs (temporal positive pairs) in i) contrastive learning and ii) geo-location to design pre-text tasks (predicting image location, utilizing geo-location data's metadata info)
           - MT: Can we also contrast based on that (disentangled)
         - Experiments: Functional Mop of the world (*fMoW*)benchmark, **Geo-tagged imagenet** dataset.
 Arch: ResNet
         - *Hypothesis*: Existance of remote sensing data's geo-located and multiple images of the same location over time.
         - representations to be invariant to subtle variations over time (object detection or semantic segmentation) [task 1: contrastive]
         - representations that reflect geographical information (useful in remote sensing tasks) [task 2: meta-data prediction]

       - TP: Combine two loss function specialized in remote sensing image dataset.

 1. Das, Srijan, and Michael S. Ryoo.
 "ViewCLR: Learning Self-supervised Video Representation for Unseen Viewpoints." arXiv preprint arXiv:2112.03905 (2021).

      - View generator (3d geometric transformations): Learnable augmentation for pretext task (maximizing viewpoint similarities).
           - **Aim: Generalize over unseen camera viewpoints**.
 Camera invariant features
             - learnable augmentation to induce viewpoint (by VG) changes while for self-supervised representation.
      - Dataset: NTU RGB+D and NUCLA, MOCO for instance discrimination.
 (New PRETraining!!), arch: S3D, Evaluation: Cross subject and cross setting protocol.

 1. Hua, Tianyu, Wenxiao Wang, Zihui Xue, Sucheng Ren, Yue Wang, and Hang Zhao.
 "On feature decorrelation in self-supervised learning."
 In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 9598-9608.
 2021.

       - analysis the collapse issues (looks detail of complete and dimensional collapse: figure 1)

       - Verification of collapse (!!) by standardizing variance.

            - Reveal connection between dimensional collapse and strong correlation. (where??) [dimension collapse is indicated by strong correlation among the features]
              - Performance gain by feature decorrelation
                   - TP: Proposes decorrelated Batch normalization layer
                     - Earlier findings: BN in projection layer avoids vanishing variances (complete collapse).

          - Main read: Section 3 is interesting to read (some key findings)- may be transcribed to work.
+           - Multiply the features by whitening matrix (precision matrix)

 1. Desai, Karan, and Justin Johnson.
 "Virtex: Learning visual representations from textual annotations."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 11162-11173.
 2021.

 1. Chen, Kai, Lanqing Hong, Hang Xu, Zhenguo Li, and Dit-Yan Yeung.
 "MultiSiam: Self-supervised Multi-instance Siamese Representation Learning for Autonomous Driving." arXiv preprint arXiv:2108.12178 (2021).

      - TP: Two issues: (1) define positive samples for cross-view consistency ?
 (2) measure similarity in multi-instance circumstances ?

      - Experiments data: WayMo, SODA10M

      - Global consistency to local consistency?

           - basic assumption of instance discrimination: different views of the same image should be consistent in the feature space
             - what about multi-instance in a single image (realistic case)!!!
             - definition of positive samples is definitely needed to extend cross-view consistency framework to multi-instance circumstances. (multiple things in single image)

           - Methods: Uses IoU as proxy for data and Noise. (les IoU - More Noise)
             - Remove global pooling (counter the multiple instance collapse)
             - Well, very complex loss function!

      - Related works: VirTex, ConVIRT, ICMLM (proof of concept)

       - <embed src="https://mxahan.github.io/PDF_files/multisiam.pdf" width="100%" height="850px"/>

 1. Yang, Ceyuan, Zhirong Wu, Bolei Zhou, and Stephen Lin.
 "Instance localization for self-supervised detection pretraining."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 3987-3996.
 2021.

      - Propose a new self-supervised tasks : Instance Localization. [self-supervised task design]

       - Put image crop into another and try to predict using RPN!!

 1. Wang, Feng, and Huaping Liu.
 "Understanding the behaviour of contrastive loss."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 2495-2504.
 2021.

      - Studies the impact of the temperature in loss function (uniformity and temperature).
        - How to ensure tolerant for semantic similar examples [uniformity tolerance dilemma]
      - This paper: studies hardness aware properties (parameter in loss function).

 1. Pan, Tian, Yibing Song, Tianyu Yang, Wenhao Jiang, and Wei Liu.
 "Videomoco: Contrastive video representation learning with temporally adversarial examples."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 11205-11214.
 2021.

      - TP:  adversarial learning as a temporal data augmentation strategy to improve feature representations.
        - The output of ConvLSTM predicts the importance of each frame and drops some of them.
        - C3D architecture as our encoder.
        - An extra generator to kinda get hard negative query and temporal decay for the keys.

 1. Xu, Jiarui, and Xiaolong Wang.
 "Rethinking Self-supervised Correspondence Learning: A Video Frame-level Similarity Perspective." arXiv preprint arXiv:2103.17263 (2021).

 1. Liu, Xiao, Fanjin Zhang, Zhenyu Hou, Li Mian, Zhaoyu Wang, Jing Zhang, and Jie Tang.
 "Self-supervised learning: Generative or contrastive."
 IEEE Transactions on Knowledge and Data Engineering (2021).

      -  Another Survey Paper

 1. Akbari, Hassan, Linagzhe Yuan, Rui Qian, Wei-Hong Chuang, Shih-Fu Chang, Yin Cui, and Boqing Gong.
 "Vatt: Transformers for multimodal self-supervised learning from raw video, audio and text." arXiv preprint arXiv:2104.11178 (2021).